voxpupuli/puppet-pkgng/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-String containingthe full path to file containing valid fingerprints, see pkg.conf(8)
+Path to the file containing known signatures for the repository

 Default value: `undef`